 Rom: It's not Quark's fault that I got sick.
 I forgot to get my bimonthly ear scan.
 And besides, I've probably been getting too much oo-mox.

 Rom: [sheepishly] No female.
 Just me.

 Rom: [hopeful] Sorry enough to do something about it?

 [Rom tilts his ear toward Leeta]

-Affably Evil: Weyoun and the other Vorta, all by design since they're genetically engineered to be liasons and middle-management.
+- Affably Evil: Weyoun and the other Vorta, all by design since they're genetically engineered to be liaisons and middle-management.

-The Founders can imitate any alien species perfectly, but they appear mostly as the same basic humanoid shape as Odo, since he cannot perfectly mimic a humanoid facial appearance.
-They presumably appear this way to the Alpha Quadrant because the only Founder they know is Odo, thus they chose to resemble him.note
+- The Founders can imitate any alien species perfectly, but they appear mostly as the same basic humanoid shape as Odo, since he cannot perfectly mimic a humanoid facial appearance.
+They presumably appear this way to the Alpha Quadrant because the only Founder they know is Odo, thus they choose to resemble him.note

 Kira: You Starfleet types are too dependent on gadgets and gizmos.
 You lose your natural instincts for survival.